Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-How is cefoxitin injection given and how often?
+How is cefoxitin given in the hospital?

-What are common side effects of cefoxitin sodium injection?
+What are common side effects of cefoxitin?